 For a fourth consecutive year we were delighted to welcome Lord Adair Turner, chair of the Energy Transitions Commission, to talk to us about the prospects for achieving a successful transition to a global “Net Zero” economy by mid-century.

 His talk was titled “The Path to Net Zero – Good News and Big Worries” and there was a lot to say about both.
 Below is a summary of the key themes discussed.
-A full set of slides can be viewed here, and a video recording of the 90-minute talk is available here.

 As context, what do you think is the fundamental thing that has to happen to reach Net Zero?